chandantrue/AngularApp/README.md

 This will automatically run bower install for you.

 	$ > bower install

+Then it will run grunt build for you.

+	$ > grunt build

-You can start the application by running http-server on client/app folder within AngularApp.
+You can start the application by running http-server on dist/grunt/client/app folder within AngularApp.

 	$ > http-server -p <port number>

 ### Node Scripts

-* "postinstall": "bower install"
+* "preinstall": "bower install"
+* "postinstall": "grunt build"
 * "prestart": "npm install"
 * "start": "http-server -a localhost -p 8088 -c-1 ./app"
 * "pretest": "npm install"